metal3-io/metal3-docs/design/how-ironic-works.md

 ## What connectivity is required?

-To boot the discovery and deployment image on the baremetal hardware:
 Access to the BMC can be via a routed IP network, however this may be less desirable than having it on the same L2 network as Ironic from a security standpoint.